anoopraju31/100xdevs_cohort/week 9/week-9.2/ReadMe.md

 console.log(isLegal(2))
 ```
+- **Type Inference**: Type inference in TypeScript refers to the ability of the compiler to automatically determine and assign data types to variables based on the value assigned to them.

 #### Problem 4
 - **Problem**: Create a function that takes another function as input, and runs it after 1 second.